 - Lewis and Clark College, Bachelor of Arts

 University of California, Riverside, Ph.D.

-Julia K. Boehm is an assistant professor in Psychology at Chapman University.
-She received her Ph.D. in psychology from the University of California, Riverside and was a postdoctoral fellow at Harvard School of Public Health.
+Julia K. Boehm is an Associate Professor of Psychology at Chapman University.
+She received her Ph.D. in psychology from the University of California, Riverside and was a postdoctoral fellow at Harvard T. H. Chan School of Public Health.
 Dr. Boehm’s research centers broadly on well-being and investigates how people can thrive both mentally and physically.
-More specifically, her research examines whether positive psychological characteristics such as optimism and life satisfaction are associated with improved cardiovascular health.
-She recently authored an extensive review in Psychological Bulletin on this topic, and has conducted several prospective investigations of heart disease in epidemiological cohorts.
-In addition, she is interested in the behavioral and biological processes that are relevant for cardiovascular health.
-Dr. Boehm’s goal is to identify those psychological characteristics that contribute to healthy trajectories of cardiovascular functioning across the lifespan.
-Her work has been featured in many news outlets including Reuters, The Atlantic, The New York Times, and BBC News.
+More specifically, her research examines whether positive psychological characteristics such as optimism and life satisfaction are associated with improved cardiovascular outcomes.
+She is also interested in the behavioral and biological processes that are relevant for cardiovascular disease.
+She has published extensive reviews on these topics in top psychology and cardiovascular journals including Psychological Bulletin, Journal of the American College of Cardiology, and Circulation Research.
+Her work has been funded by the National Institute on Aging and the American Heart Association.